wintercms/meta/release-notes/build-466.md

 - If uploaded files are missing an extension October will now try to automatically determine one based on the MIME type of the file.
 - Added support for the `attributes` property on the `codeeditor` FormWidget.
 - Added support for the `placeholder` attribute on the `password` field type.
+- Added support for defining custom values for the `title` and `toolbarButtons` labels of the RelationController behavior.

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.